In theory.

 In practice.

-What if there is nothing written?
+What if nothing is claimed?